Josef-Friedrich/audiorename/README.rst

                             target).
 The tool first examines the format.
 For example a FLAC file wins over a MP3 file.
 Then `audiorename` checks the bitrate.
+      -d, --dry-run         Don’t rename or copy the audio files.

     move action:
       -C, --copy            Copy files instead of rename / move.